PINES-scoring/PINES/README.md

 # PINES
 Phenotype-informed tissue weighting improves prediction of disease-relevant noncoding variants

+This software is published under the GNU GPL.

 Functional characterization of the noncoding genome is essential for the biological understanding of gene regulation and disease.
 Here, we introduce the computational framework PINES (Phenotype-Informed Noncoding Element Scoring) which predicts the functional impact of noncoding variants by integrating epigenetic annotations in a phenotype-dependent manner.
 A unique feature of PINES is that analyses may be customized towards genomic annotations from cell types of the highest relevance given the phenotype of interest.

 Requirements: R (including libraries optparse and ggplot2), tabix